2PM: 2015–2017: 2PM of 2PM, No.5, Galaxy of 2PM, and Gentlemen's Game

-The group's sixth Korean studio album and final studio album before the members began their mandatory military enlistment was released on September 13, titled Gentlemen's Game with the title track "Promise (I'll Be)" written by Taecyeon.
+The group's sixth Korean studio album titled Gentlemen's Game was released on September 13, with the title track "Promise (I'll Be)" written by Taecyeon.
 The album peaked atop the Gaon Album Chart and entered the Billboard World Albums Chart for two weeks, peaking at number 11.
-On October 26, 2016, 2PM released a Japanese version of "Promise (I'll Be)" as their eleventh official Japanese single, which topped the Oricon Daily Singles Chart and reached number two on the Oricon Weekly Singles Chart.
+On October 26, 2016, 2PM released a Japanese version of "Promise (I'll Be)" as their eleventh Japanese single, which reached number two on the Oricon Weekly Singles Chart.
 In November, the single was certified Gold by RIAJ.

-In February 2017, 2PM's variety show 2PM Wild Beat in Australia began airing on E!
+In February 2017, 2PM's variety show 2PM Wild Beat began airing on E!
 Asia.
-2PM also announced they would hold a concert series entitled 6Nights at the SK Olympic Handball Gymnasium scheduled for February 24–26, 2017 and March 3–5, 2017, the group's final concert series before the members began their mandatory military enlistment.
+2PM also announced they would hold a concert series titled 6Nights at the SK Olympic Handball Gymnasium scheduled for February 24–26, 2017 and March 3–5, 2017, the group's final concert series before the members began their mandatory military enlistment.
 Each show would have a different setlist focusing on a different member.
 However, due to an injury sustained by Jun.
 K during their February 26 concert, the last three concerts were rescheduled for June 2–4, 2017 at Korea University's Hwajeong Gymnasium, and an additional set of concert dates from June 9–11 at the same venue was added.